coverte552/Showcase/R/readme.md

 This repository contains R and RStudio projects focused on analyzing and visualizing criminal justice data.
 All scripts and visualizations are written in **R** and structured for reproducibility.
+You can import these folders into your own R enviroment to see them.

 ---